annekethvij/semantic-ciphers-computer-vision/README.md

 Built using Stable Diffusion's latent space, this tool offers an alternative to traditional image anonymization methods like blurring or pixelation by producing more natural-looking results.

+For the full detailed architecture diagram, see [semantic-ciphers-architecture](docs/improved_architecture_cv.mmd).

 ## Features

 - **Privacy Protection**: Transforms facial features to prevent recognition